 How to calculate customer concentration

-Divide the revenue from your top customer by the total gross revenue of your business in a given year.
+- Divide the revenue from your top customer for the last twelve months (or calendar year) by the total gross revenue of your business for the last twelve months (or calendar year).

-- If this amount is less than eight percent (0.08), you do not have a customer concentration risk.
+- If this amount from 1 above is less than eight percent (0.08), you do not have a customer concentration risk.
+You can relax!

 - If this amount is equal to or greater than eight percent (0.08), you have a customer concentration risk with this customer.